LewisIsWorking/PathWarsWiki/Writerside/topics/Proto-sin-blades.md

 If you have planar blood, it may awaken your sorcerer power.

-If you practised with a weapon every day but didn't have enough power to wield the weapon as a master alongside another classification then you may become a fighter.
+If you practised with a weapon every day but didn't have enough power to wield the weapon as a master alongside another classification, then you may become a fighter.

 If you have studied the arcane methodologies, theorems and lore, then perhaps you shall become a wizard.